-Offset, an intergenerational printmaking exhibition, will open at Galway University Hospitals on 6 August 2019.
+Offset, an intergenerational printmaking exhibition at University Hospital Galway, will be officially launched on 6 August 2019 by Mrs Sabina Higgins.
 Celebrating exchange between the ages and wards of Galway University Hospitals, the project was developed through participatory workshops with patients.

 Offset explores the significance of the simple postcard in connecting from a distance, making someone’s day, and in making the hospital more human – even if we seem to not be saying very much.